scossin/FrenchSPC/README.md

 They are three Java programs:

 * Transform PDF files to txt files
-* Extract the content of Txt files
+* Extract the content of SPC in txt format
-* Extract the content of HTML files
+* Extract the content of SPC in HTML format

-A Java program is in charge of parsing the content of HTML files and extracting their content.
-First, you need to compile the project with Maven.

 ```bash
 mvn clean package ./java